On the Projects Dashboard, find your project tile and click “Add Scenario“.

 Before finalizing your simulation parameters, we strongly recommend checking your files to confirm that they are formatted properly in accordance with the considerations which appear on the left of the screen.
 The viewer will ask you to check off each of these items before moving on to select simulation parameters, though this is not strictly necessary.

-The viewer will warn you of potential issues within your geometry, i.e. surfaces are volumetric when they should be a single flat surface or presentation planes are are not raised high enough.
+The viewer will warn you of potential issues within your geometry, i.e. surfaces are volumetric when they should be a single flat surface.
 If this happens, you can click the button “Fix Geometry Files” which will take you back to the geometry upload page allowing you to remove your file and reupload a corrected file.
+If the issue persists, please reach out to our support team at Support@OrbitalStack.com.

 If no issues were found in your geometry files, you can proceed by clicking “Next” in the bottom right of the screen.